wckdrzr/Gaspar/README.md

 - `[ExportFor(GasparType.Angular, ReturnTypeOverride = "MyType"]`

+**Headers**    `Array of strings`    For controller actions, this allows you to specify headers that will be sent with the request.
+You can already use `[FromHeader]`, but this can report missing headers back to the user.
+The `Headers` options keeps header properties hidden from users calling the endpoint incorrectly; whist allowing you to see and specify the values from your calling code.

+Specifying an empty array will add a `Dictionary<string, string>` property (or equivalent) to allow any number of name/values pairs, defined when calling.

+Specify a list of strings for these to be required as header name properties, for which you will add string values.

 **Timeout**    `long (milliseconds)`    For C# Service Communications this provides a default timeout value for calls made to this controller/action.
 This can easily be overridden on any individual call.

 For Ocelot, this allows you to provide a QoS Timeout value in the configuration.